sfmckenrick/henry-schein-assessment/README.md

 _/v1/post-person_

-Allows a person to be inserted into the H2 DB
+Allows a personalInfo to be inserted into the H2 DB

 Admin-only

 ### GET
-_/v1/get-person/{personId}_
+_/v1/get-personalInfo/{personId}_

-Allows one person to be selected based on ID.
+Allows one personalInfo to be selected based on ID.

 Only search on ID.